radialglo/CS143-Databases/README.md

       WHERE first_name = ‘Kevin’;

   b.
-Setup a simple web interface that uses a Java Servlet
+Setup a simple web interface that uses a Java Servlet.
 Modify web.xml appropriately for configurations.

   c.
 Simple JDBC exercise to print out all papers in the DB
   d.
 Write a **web application** using the JDBC(Java Database Connectivity) API for input, browsing, and search functionalities of research papers